 First of all, let’s identify and determine the different causes of the blackened toenail fungus, to understand and identify the symptoms.

 Yes, your shoes can give a trauma to your foot!
 Surprised?

-This is the most common reason for causing black nails is the repetitive trauma from running and is usually the result of wearing athletic shoes that do not have adequate space in the toe-box causing the toes to repeatedly bang against the top, front, and sides of the shoe during physical exertion.
-This repetitive stress to the toe causes a blood blister to form beneath the toenail.
+The most common reason for having black nails is the repetitive trauma from running and is usually the result of wearing athletic shoes that do not have adequate space in the toe-box causing the toes to repeatedly bang against the top, front, and sides of the shoe during physical exertion.
+This repetitive stress to the toe causes a blood blister beneath the toenail.

 This condition is a familiar occurrence among runners and soccer players because their toes are subjected to the roughest impact.
-The effect of the toe-box impact can be more pronounced in athletes who do not trim their toenails frequently also.
-Repetitive trauma could range from mild which is small, painless, black-and-blue discolourations beneath the nail and severe which are large, bloody blisters between your nail and nail plate.
+The effect of the toe-box can be more pronounced among athletes who do not trim their toenails frequently.
+Repetitive trauma could range from mild which is small, painless, black-and-blue discolorations beneath the nail and severe, large, bloody blisters between your nail and nail plate.

 2. Fungal Infections

 Considering that they spend most of their time in your shoe in a warm, moist environment, your toenails are very susceptible to fungal infections which thrive in such conditions.
 Fungal infections, of the nature of athlete’s foot, can very easily spread to your toenails, turning your toenails into varying shades of yellow, blue, green, brown, purple and black.
 The range in color is dependent on the kind of the fungal infection.